I have tried to compile the most frequently asked questions about rowing machines that I have come across over the past few years.

 Living in an apartment can be difficult because you are constantly worried about neighbors and people living below you.
 Some rowing machines can vibrate and some resistance types make more noise than others.

-If you are worried about noise then air rowing machines should be ruled out.
-Water resistance rowers are not as loud as air rowers but they should be ruled out as well.
+If you are worried about noise, then air rowing machines should be ruled out.
+Water resistance rowers are not as loud as air rowers but may need to be ruled out as well.

 The battle to see what is the best exercise machine?
 Each of these 5 pieces of exercise equipment have their benefits and pitfalls but which is better?